BSkyB shares fall 9.6% as BT wins UEFA Champions League TV rights

 Why is this deal so unsettling for BSkyB shareholders?

 Premier League live rights come up for renewal in 2016.
 Bidding will start in the next two years.
-Sky now know BT will likely also be extremely aggressive in their bids for coverage here, forcing Sky to up its own game or surrender control (a control already shared with BT Sport this season).
+Sky now knows BT is likely to also be extremely aggressive in their bids for coverage here: forcing Sky to up its own game or surrender control (a control already shared with BT Sport this season).

-What’s worse is the fact BT are claiming to offer some matches – including the Champions League final – for free, meaning that Sky will have to strike a delicate balance between its own subscriber fees if it is forced to hike prices to match growing costs.
+What’s worse is the fact BT is claiming to offer some matches – including the Champions League final – for free, meaning that Sky will have to strike a delicate balance between its own subscriber fees if it’s forced to hike prices to match growing costs.

-This could serve as a wakeup call to BSkyB that BT are serious and their dominance of the UK paid for TV market is no longer a certainty.
+This could serve as a wake-up call to BSkyB that BT is serious and its dominance of the UK paid-for-TV market is no longer a certainty.

 This is not over.